OCamlPro/gnucobol-contrib/tools/GCSORT/build_windows/README.txt

 * get/build necessary headers, link libraries and runtime dlls, place them in build_windows\Win32 and build_windows\x64
-* get MPIR, libcob, Bison and Flex
+* get libcob, Bison and Flex
 * compile with your environment, for example via IDE by opening the solution and click "build" or starting the VS/WinSDK command prompt and calling msbuild "gcsort.sln" /p:Platform=x32 /p:Configuration=Release